symeneses/MLS-C01/3_modelling/SageMaker.md

 Along with Boto3, the SageMaker SDK provides the capabilities to go through the ML lifecycle using SageMaker, making possible to develop the code to work with SageMaker anywhere.
 - Compatible with Apache MXNet, Chainer, PyTorch, Scikit-Learn, SparkML Serving, TensorFlow and XGBoost
-- It has a Reinforcement Learning module
+- It has a Reinforcement Learning module which includes `Coach` and `Ray RLlib`.
+Ray RLlib supports TensorFlow, TensorFlow Eager and PyTorch.
-- Supports integration for training and inference workflows with Airflow and Kubernetes
+- Supports integration for training and inference workflows with `Airflow` and `Kubernetes`

 Its functionality is split in these APIs.
 **Training APIs**